Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 5, MLB and more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 5 NFL schedule kicks with Rams vs. 49ers on 'Thursday Night Football,' and there's also MLB playoff action in the meantime beginning on Tuesday.
+The Week 5 NFL schedule kicks with Rams vs. 49ers on 'Thursday Night Football,' and there's also MLB playoff action in the meantime beginning on Wednesday with as many as four teams potentially advancing to the NLDS/ALDS round.
 Before making prop picks for any of those games or others on one of the top best DFS apps, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.